Advanced Vocab Words - Set 8 Flashcards

 78

-# Fill in the blank with the most appropriate vocabulary word.
-The \_\_\_\_\_\_ at the bottom of the lake was thick and dark. ## Footnote *Hint: The word starts with 's'.*
+# Fill in the blank: The \_\_\_\_\_\_ at the bottom of the lake was thick and dark. ## Footnote ***Hint:*** *Starts with "s" and means "matter that settles at the bottom of liquid".*

 sediment ## Footnote *sediment (**sed**-ih-munt)* n. matter deposited by some natural process n. settled matter at the bottom of a liquid